Torquay Tramways

 Torquay Tramways operated electric street trams in Torquay, Devon, England, from 1907.
 They were initially powered by the unusual Dolter stud-contact electrification, but in 1911 was converted to more conventional overhead-line supply.
 The line was extended into neighbouring Paignton in 1911 but the whole network was closed in 1934.

 History

-Torquay developed as a seaside resort during the nineteenth century, spreading across the hills above Tor Bay.
+Torquay developed as a seaside resort during the 19th century, spreading across the hills above Tor Bay.
 The South Devon Railway opened a station at Torre on the hill above the town in 1848, and the line was extended to Paignton in 1859 when another station was provided near the Abbey Sands.